samiamandyesican/497R/1_Airfoil_Analysis/airfoil_analysis.md

 <img src="image-13.png" alt="ReSweepcm.png" width="49%" />
 <img src="image-2.png" alt="ReSweepcm.png" width="49%" />

 As it turns out, XFoil really doesn't like airfoils that are extremely thin.
-I would guess that it doesn't like the sharp edges?????????????????
+This is likely because XFoil is making calculations very close to the center of the vortices used in panel method to simulate the shape of the airfoil.
+They have the velocity
+$$
+-\frac{\Gamma \times \hat{r}}{2 \pi r}
+$$
+and so as a result since computers aren't 100% precise there's going to be significant numerical instability as r approaches 0.

 Other than that thicker airfoils decrease lift and increase drag, which seems unfavorable.
-However extremely thin airfoils are very angry ????????????????? (thin airfoils stall abruptly while thicker ones are mor gradual) (thin airfoils have points close to the vortexes, which go to infinity as r goes to 0 (gamma x r thing get equation))
+However they also have less abrupt stalls.
+Near the linear region all of the airfoils behave pretty much the same other than the largest airfoil.
+I would suspect this is because the airfoil is so thick that it causes some flow separation evean at low angles of attack.
+In general, increasing thickness decreases lift to drag ratio but also softens stall.

 ### Exploring Maximum Camber